JustFixNYC/nycdb-k8s-loader/README.md

 The specific version of WoW used by `wowutil.py` is specified by the `WOW_REV` argument in the `Dockerfile`.

+As an alternative to running `wowutil.py`, you can also specify `wow` as the dataset for the `load_dataset.py` tool to load: this is essentially a shortcut for `wowutil.py build` and can be a convenient way to "slot in" the loading of WoW data to an already existing workflow for other NYCDB datasets.

 [Cron Jobs]: https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/
 [NYC-DB]: https://github.com/aepyornis/nyc-db
 [Kubernetes Jobs]: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/